pachyderm/pachyderm/doc/docs/1.11.x/how-tos/index.md

         <h4 class="mdl-card__title-text">Basic Data Operations &nbsp;&nbsp;&nbsp;<i class="fa fa-cogs"></i></h4>
       </div>
       <div class="mdl-card__supporting-text">
-        Learn about how upload your data into Pachyderm, export your data out of Pachyderm, and other important data operations.
+        Learn about how to upload your data into Pachyderm, export your data out of Pachyderm, and other important data operations.
       </div>